Drop SRT file here

 Edit timecodes and text

 Use blocks view for structured editing, or switch to raw SRT view to edit the file directly.
+Quality issues are flagged on each cue as you work.

 Nudge timing precisely